LeyaShaju/java-assignment-1/README.md

     the card format will be a 4 by 4 and it will be based to colour matches, so in total 16 cards and 8 pairs.To start.

+04/10/2025

 https://youtu.be/Zan-si4oiL0?si=ZaJhh1kO_JGqXyeg

+Learning to create a Gui and learning how to create and operate button using ActionListener